Boolean algebra: Basic operations

+When used in expressions, the operators are applied according to the precedence rules.
+As with elementary algebra, expressions in parentheses are evaluated first, following the precedence rules.

 If the truth values 0 and 1 are interpreted as integers, these operations may be expressed with the ordinary operations of arithmetic (where x + y uses addition and xy uses multiplication), or by the minimum/maximum functions:

-One might consider that only negation and one of the two other operations are basic, because of the following identities that allow one to define conjunction in terms of negation and the disjunction, and vice versa (De Morgan's laws):
+One might consider that only negation and one of the two other operations are basic because of the following identities that allow one to define conjunction in terms of negation and the disjunction, and vice versa (De Morgan's laws):

 Secondary operations

-The three Boolean operations described above are referred to as basic, meaning that they can be taken as a basis for other Boolean operations that can be built up from them by composition, the manner in which operations are combined or compounded.
-Operations composed from the basic operations include the following examples:
+Operations composed from the basic operations include, among others, the following:

 These definitions give rise to the following truth tables giving the values of these operations for all four possible inputs.